Close

 What is Form 10E & where can I file it?

-Form 10E is a form that you can use to claim relief under Section 89 of the Income Tax Act.
+Form 10E is a form that you can use to claim rebate under Section 89 of Income Tax Act.
 You can file Form 10E online or offline.
 You can find this form on the website of the Income Tax Department.

 5